Skip to content

 For more ideas on teaching children kindness, take a look at:

-*This post contains affiliate links which means that if you click through from this post to Amazon and buy one of these books, the Positive Parenting Project will receive a small fee.
-For more info, see Disclosure Notice.
-If you are going to buy a book, it is always worth shopping around at different booksellers for deals and checking your local library first.
+*This post contains affiliate links which means that if you click through from this post and buy a book, the Positive Parenting Project will receive a small commission.
+There is no additional charge to you.
+This helps us keep providing free content.
+For more info, see Disclosure Notice

 montage of book covers showing the best books for teaching children kindness